Jorge-D-Robles/projects/README.md

 I am a current career-changing Queens College alumni who has studied and completed a Computer Science Bachelor's degree in December 2023.
 Prior to this, I received my Bachelor's degree in Music Education in 2019 and worked as a professional public school Music/Band teacher in the New York area before deciding to embark on a new journey as a Software Engineer.

-I'm always looking for employment opportunities where I can apply my coding skills to solve real-world problems post-graduation.
-If you're interested in my work or would like to discuss potential opportunities for 2024, please feel free to contact me at: [me@jorgerobles.com](mailto:me@jorgerobles.com).

 Thank you for visiting my project repository!